diku-dk/staffeli/contrib/groups/README.rst

 Step 0: Assignment creation on Absalon
 --------------------------------------

 When creating a new assignment on Absalon, we make sure to tick the box that makes it a group assignment, and create a new group category 'Assignment N Groups', where N is the assignment number.
-This is important because once submissions have been uploaded, it cannot be changed into a group assignment.
+This is important because once submissions have been uploaded, it cannot be changed into a group assignment.  **Warning:** the group category created during this step is the means by which Staffeli automatically assigns the same grade to all participants of group members in that category.
+Do *not* delete the category, as this will break this property.
+Recreating it under the same name is not sufficient (although it will look that way in the web UI).

 Step 1: Handing uploading